antonpichka/library_architecture_mvvm_modify/package/README.md

 - - - - - firstQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
 - - - - - - firstBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
 - - - - - - - firstBranchOneBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - Explanation:
-- - - - The methods created in this way allow you to write complex logic
-- - - - Minimum and maximum two 'QQ' - needed as a separator that helps to quickly understand what this method does
-- - - - 'if' create methods:
-- - - - - firstQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - firstBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - - firstBranchOneBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - firstBranchOneBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - firstBranchOneBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - firstBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - - firstBranchTwoBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - firstBranchTwoBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - firstBranchTwoBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - firstBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - - firstBranchThreeBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - firstBranchThreeBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - firstBranchThreeBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - secondQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - secondBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - - secondBranchOneBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - secondBranchOneBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - secondBranchOneBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - secondBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - - secondBranchTwoBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - secondBranchTwoBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - secondBranchTwoBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - secondBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - - secondBranchThreeBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - secondBranchThreeBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - secondBranchThreeBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - thirdQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - thirdBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - - thirdBranchOneBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - thirdBranchOneBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - thirdBranchOneBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - thirdBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - - thirdBranchTwoBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - thirdBranchTwoBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - thirdBranchTwoBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - thirdBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
-- - - - - - - thirdBranchThreeBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - thirdBranchThreeBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - - thirdBranchThreeBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService

-#### NamedState

-##### Knows about: NamedException, DataForNamed

-##### Rules

-- Inherit the base class 'BaseNamedState':
-- - DefaultState

-#### NamedStreamWState

-##### Knows about: NamedException, DataForNamed

-##### Rules

-- Inherit the base class 'BaseNamedStreamWState':
-- - DefaultStreamWState
+- - - - Explanation:
+- - - - - The methods created in this way allow you to write complex logic
+- - - - - Minimum and maximum two 'QQ' - needed as a separator that helps to quickly understand what this method does
+- - - - - 'if' create methods:
+- - - - - - firstQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - firstBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - - firstBranchOneBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - firstBranchOneBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - firstBranchOneBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - firstBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - - firstBranchTwoBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - firstBranchTwoBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - firstBranchTwoBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - firstBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - - firstBranchThreeBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - firstBranchThreeBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - firstBranchThreeBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - secondQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - secondBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - - secondBranchOneBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - secondBranchOneBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - secondBranchOneBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - secondBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - - secondBranchTwoBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - secondBranchTwoBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - secondBranchTwoBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - secondBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - - secondBranchThreeBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - secondBranchThreeBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - secondBranchThreeBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - thirdQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - thirdBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - - thirdBranchOneBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - thirdBranchOneBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - thirdBranchOneBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - thirdBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - - thirdBranchTwoBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - thirdBranchTwoBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - thirdBranchTwoBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - thirdBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService:
+- - - - - - - - thirdBranchThreeBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - thirdBranchThreeBranchTwoQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - - - thirdBranchThreeBranchThreeQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService

 #### DataForNamed

-##### Knows about: NamedException, NamedUtility, EnumDataForNamed, Model, ListModel, ModelTTNamed[TTNamed]TTNamedTTIterator, ExceptionController
+##### Knows about: NamedUtility, EnumDataForNamed, ModelTTNamed[TTNamed]TTNamedTTIterator, NamedException, Model, ListModel, ExceptionController

 ##### Rules

+- When create methods ?:
+- - Void:
+- - - A variable is set or used in another variable
+- - - When necessary to use loops: 'for', 'while', 'do while'
 - Methods names:
 - - Get:
 - - - get(Named)(WhereNamed)[FromNamed][ParameterNamed]: